The truth about the bond application process

 (the below example is given for an applicant who qualifies for a 100% loan)

 The banks determine affordability by looking at your gross monthly income.
 The banks will grant you 30% of your gross income for housing purposes.
-If you and your spouse, alternatively co-Purchaser buys a property together, the bank will look at the combined monthly income of the applicants.
+If you and your spouse, as co-purchasers, buy a property together, the bank will look at the combined monthly income of the applicants.